Audi TT Performance

-The Audi TT coupe and roadster are powered by a turbocharged 2.0-liter four-cylinder engine that produces 211 horsepower and 258 pound-feet of torque.
-A six-speed dual-clutch transmission is standard.
-The TT is rated at an EPA-estimated 22/31 mpg city/highway, which is comparable to that of its closest rivals in the class.
+The 2015 Audi TT comes with a turbocharged 2.0-liter four-cylinder engine that produces 211 horsepower and 258 pound-feet of torque.
+A six-speed dual-clutch automated manual transmission is standard.
+According to the EPA, the 2015 TT gets 22/31 mpg city/highway, which is typical for a four-cylinder sports car.

-The TTS coupe and roadster also have a turbocharged 2.0-liter four-cylinder engine, but in these models, it makes 265 horsepower and 258 pound-feet of torque.
+The Audi TTS also has a turbocharged 2.0-liter four-cylinder engine, but in this trim it makes 265 horsepower and 258 pound-feet of torque.
 The TTS is also equipped with a six-speed dual-clutch transmission.
-Audi estimates that the TTS accelerates to 60 mph in 4.9 seconds and has a top speed of 155 mph.
+Audi estimates that the TTS will accelerate from 0 to 60 mph in 4.9 seconds and has a top speed of 155 mph.

-- "The TT's 2.0T engine is the same one that's standard in the A4 sedan, but it has less mass to motivate here, so there's enthusiastic acceleration on tap whenever you goose the throttle.
+- "The TT's 2.0T engine delivers enthusiastic acceleration whenever you goose the throttle.
 The automated manual transmission is even more impressive, upshifting instantaneously and downshifting smoothly thanks to precise rev-matching.
 Of course, there are much faster cars available for similar coin, but no one would ever accuse the TT of being slow." -- AutoTrader

 Handling and Braking

-- "… the TT's handling is stable and secure, but compared to more focused sports cars, it doesn't feel as sharp or entertaining on roads with tight turns.
-This isn't necessarily a deal breaker for urban commuters, but if driving enjoyment is a priority for you, you'll find that the 2014 Audi TT has a lower fun factor than some rivals." -- Edmunds
+- "… the TT's handling is stable and secure, but compared to more focused sports cars, it doesn't feel as sharp or entertaining on roads with tight turns." -- Edmunds